 UWM’s epidemiology PhD program also meets the requirements outlined by the National Council on Education for Public Health.

-- Twenty-four credits to introduce principles of epidemiology, biostatistics, public health policy and community engagement.
+Students will take 24 credits of coursework to introduce them to the principles of epidemiology, biostatistics, public health policy and community engagement.

-- Six credits in more advanced policy analysis and translation of epidemiologic findings to policy interventions.
+They will also take 9 credits of advanced coursework in both theoretical and applied epidemiology, in addition to 6 credits in more advanced policy analysis and translation of epidemiologic findings to policy-interventions.

-- Twelve credits of PhD-level coursework in research ethics, community engagement and a seminar in current issues in epidemiology.
+Additionally, students will take 12 credits of PhD-level coursework in research ethics, community-engagement, and a seminar in current issues in epidemiology.

 Required Courses (60 credits)